Table of Contents

 3. Coaching and advising

 The ability to effectively guide leaders, managers, and employees is elemental to strategic HR.
 Acting as a sounding board, demonstrating empathy and understanding of the individual's position and situation, offering multiple action options, providing constructive feedback, and helping the individuals find their own answers are core to successful coaching.
 Understanding when coaching is (or is not) more appropriate than advising, consulting, or mentoring is a critical but nuanced advanced HR skill that often comes with practice and tenure.
-Related to influencing and negotiating, skills in building trust, exercising tact, being transparent and courageous with feedback and guidance, and understanding the stakeholder’s unique position, circumstances, and preferences for action are required.
+Related to influencing and negotiating, skills in building trust, exercising tact, being transparent and courageous with feedback and guidance, and understanding stakeholders’ unique positions, circumstances, and preferred actions are required.

 4. Culture management